jguzdv/parallel-tools/README.md

 ```

 The last such line wins.
 What it says is a **suggestion, not an
-authorisation** â€” a log is an ordinary file, and whoever can write it can put
+authorisation**  a log is an ordinary file, and whoever can write it can put
 a wrong number in it.
 Before anything is sent, that PID is checked against the
 process carrying it: is its **descriptor 2 this very file**, compared by
 inode, and is it this program.
 Both answers come out of `/proc/PID/fd`, which
-reads the process's file table and not its memory â€” the distinction matters,
+reads the process's file table and not its memory  the distinction matters,
 because the memory of a process stuck in uninterruptible I/O cannot be read at
 all, and on a busy Lustre node that is not a rare state.
 A PID that fails
 either check is not signalled, and the command says which check failed.